acka47/lrmi-resource-types/README.md

-# LRMI Resource Tape Vocabulary
+# LRMI Resource Type Vocabulary

 This is a standalone repository for the LRMI Learning Resource Types Vocabulary.